Bangladesh Rifles revolt: Aftermath: Trials and sentencing

-Around 6000 soldiers were convicted by courts in mass trials and sentenced to terms of imprisonment ranging from four months to seven years including fines for participation in the mutiny.
+Around 6,000 soldiers were convicted by courts in mass trials and sentenced to terms of imprisonment ranging from four months to seven years including fines for participation in the mutiny.
 823 soldiers who allegedly killed their senior officers were charged and tried in a civilian court for murder, torture, conspiracy and other offences.

-On 5 November 2013, Dhaka Metropolitan Sessions Court sentenced 152 people to death and 161 to life imprisonment; 256 received sentences of between three and ten years, while 277 were acquitted.
+On 5 November 2013, Dhaka Metropolitan Sessions Court sentenced 152 people to death and 161 to life imprisonment; 256 received prison terms between three and ten years, while 277 were acquitted.

 Lawyers for the convicted have said that they would appeal the judgement.
-Bangladesh Nationalist Party member of Parliament Nasiruddin Ahmed Pintu was among those sentenced to life in Prison.
+Bangladesh Nationalist Party member of Parliament Nasiruddin Ahmed Pintu was among those sentenced to life in prison.

 A Human Rights Watch spokesperson described the mass trial as "an affront to international legal standards".
 UN High Commissioner for Human Rights Navi Pillay has drawn attention to flaws in the trial, calling it "rife with procedural irregularities, including the lack of adequate and timely access to lawyers".
 A spokesperson for Amnesty International condemned the sentences, stating that they "seem designed to satisfy a desire for cruel revenge".
 Some of those accused, more than 50 according to one estimate, are reported to have died while in custody.

 Human Rights Watch said in a report that "the mass trials of nearly 6,000 suspects raise serious fair trial concerns".
 "Those responsible for the horrific violence that left 74 dead should be brought to justice, but not with torture and unfair trials," said Brad Adams, Asia director at Human Rights Watch.
 "The government's initial response to the mutiny was proportionate and saved lives by refusing army demands to use overwhelming force in a heavily populated area.
 But since then it has essentially given a green light to the security forces to exact revenge through physical abuse and mass trials."

+Re-investigation

+On 15 December 2024, the Ministry of Home Affairs informed the High Court that it would not form a commission to re-investigate the BDR massacre, which led to public outrage.
+On 17 December, Mahin Sarker, the coordinator of the Anti-discrimination student movement, along with Hasnat Abdullah and Sarjis Alam, announced that they would launch a protest movement if the commission were not formed.

+Finally, on 23 December, the Ministry of Home Affairs formed a 7-member commission to re-investigate the case.